pslucas0212/KodeKloud-Linux-Networking/README.md

 ## Networking

 #### DNS overview
 You can add hostname and ip address to the /etc/hosts file.
-This is the source of truth for the host where this configed.
+This is the source of truth for the host where this is configured.
 The destination system may have a different name.
 This is known as host resolution.
 You can ping, but ping maybe disabled on the target system, so consider using nslookup or dig.

-hosts file is ok for a small network.
+Usings hosts file is ok for a small network.
 It's easier to move all the hostnames and ip addressess to a DNS server and point all servers to a DNS server for name resolution.

 Every system has a dns hostname file to resolve the DNS location in the /etc/resolv.conf file.
 Add 'nameserver 192.168.1.100' to the /etc/resolve.conf file.